Student-centric advice and objective recommendations

 What does “test-blind”or “test-refusal” mean?

 Colleges and universities that are test-blind do not accept standardized test scores from applicants.
 A growing number of individual colleges/universities as well as entire school systems are test-blind.
-Both the California Institute of Technology and the entire University of California school system are test-blind, as well as certain schools within the Cornell University system.
 Keep in mind that some schools have a temporary moratorium on submitting test scores which may or may not change.

 If I have SAT scores, should I submit them?